gadamc/cs231n/cs231n_assignment1/README.md

 ## Setup

+The Course website contains instructions on how to set up a `virtualenv` and install all the code.

-Instead of a `virtualenv`, I've set up a `conda` environment.
+However, instead of a `virtualenv`, I've set up a `conda` environment.
 Here is what I remember doing to set this up.

 ```